vishalmishra-27/SocialApp/API.md

 1. View Profile

-URL: /profile
+URL :- /profile

-Method: GET
+Method :- GET

-Description: Get the profile of the authenticated user.
+Description :- Get the profile of the authenticated user.

-Headers : Authorization (string, required): JWT token of the authenticated user.
+Headers :- Authorization (string, required): JWT token of the authenticated user.

-Response :
+Response :-

 username: Username of the user.